 – 4 days of private guiding (max 4 clients per guide)

-– 2 nights accommodation in Rassa (where you can keep the things, that you don’t bring to the mountains, during your whole stay), with dinner and breakfast
+– 2 nights accommodation in Rassa (where you can keep the things, that you don’t bring to the mountains, during your whole stay), with breakfast

 – 2 nights half-board in mountain huts